 ALTHEA CROME - BIO

-Crome’s work has been in many exhibits nationally and abroad including MAD Museum's Radical Lace and Subversive Knitting (2007) and , Cheongju International Craft Biennale, Outside the Box (2009) in South Korea.
+Althea Crome’s work has been in many exhibits nationally and abroad including MAD Museum's Radical Lace and Subversive Knitting (2007) and Cheongju International Craft Biennale, Outside the Box (2009) in South Korea.
 Her work is in several museums and private collections around the world and has been featured in dozens of books, TV shows and articles.
 Taken to the silver screen, her miniature knit garments adorn the lead character of the 2009 stop-motion film, Coraline.
-Crome has also participated in community art projects including Jill Bolte Taylor’s Brain Extravaganza (2012) as well as working alongside others to co-curate and organize gallery and miniature shows including Grunwald Gallery’s The Miniature (2015).
+Althea has also participated in community art projects including Jill Bolte Taylor’s Brain Extravaganza (2012) as well as working alongside others to co-curate and organize gallery and miniature shows including Grunwald Gallery’s The Miniature (2015).
 Crome holds the title of Fellow in the International Guild of Miniature Artisans and has won several awards for her unique art including being one of the winners of the T/m's Barbara Marshall Award for Artistic Achievement (2017).

 For more about Althea read her CV